PromptECO/clariform/README.md

 Coming soon: "Painless linting & formatting for Clarity."

+The initial version only validates the syntax of a Clarity contract file, but it's a start... stay tuned.

 ## Usage

 Clariform is meant to be called from the command line.